Essential guide to conveyancing fees

 Building survey fee

 This provides you with a detailed report on the condition of a building – which is ideal for homebuyers.
-It’ll determine if the property is worth the asking price.
+It’ll determine if the property is worth the purchase price.
 This typically costs £250 (based on the basic Home Condition Report from the Royal Institute of Chartered Surveyors).

 HM Land Registry fee